LibreOffice Draw

 LibreOffice Draw is a free and open source vector graphics editor.
-It is one of the applications included in the LibreOffice office suite, developed by The Document Foundation.

-LibreOffice Draw can be used to create complicated figures using shape tools, straight and curved tools, polygon tools, among other features.
+It is one of the applications included in the LibreOffice suite, developed by The Document Foundation.
+The software can be used to create complicated figures using shape tools, straight and curved tools, polygon tools, among other features.

 Like the other components of LibreOffice, Draw can be run on Linux, macOS and Microsoft Windows.

 There are community builds for many other platforms.
-Ecosystem partner Collabora uses LibreOffice upstream code and provides apps for Android, iOS, iPadOS and ChromeOS.
-LibreOffice Online is an online office suite which includes the applications Writer, Calc, Impress and Draw and provides an upstream for projects such as commercial Collabora Online.
+Ecosystem partner Collabora uses LibreOffice upstream code and also provide apps for Android, iOS, iPadOS and ChromeOS.
+On the other hand, LibreOffice Online is an online office suite which includes the applications Writer, Calc, Impress and Draw—which also provides an upstream for projects such as commercial Collabora Online.

-LibreOffice Draw natively uses Open Document Format for Office Applications (ODF) (.odg graphics extension) which is an international standard file format established by the Organization for the Advancement of Structured Information Standards (OASIS).
+LibreOffice Draw natively uses Open Document Format for Office Applications (ODF) (.odg graphics extension), which is an international standard file format established by the Organization for the Advancement of Structured Information Standards (OASIS).

 Features

-Draw can be used to make flowcharts, technical drawings, brochures, posters, customized photos, photo galleries and albums.
+The Draw app lets the user create flowcharts, technical drawings, brochures, posters, customized photos, photo galleries and albums.

-Draw includes a spellchecker, autocorrect, thesaurus, hyphenation mode and color replacing.
-It has a gallery of shapes and drawings.
-It also supports as macro execution with Java, extensions and has configurable XML filter settings.
+Also, it includes features such as the spellchecker, autocorrect, thesaurus, hyphenation mode and color replacing.
+A gallery of shapes and drawings for options is also available.
+It also supports the macro execution with Java extensions and has configurable XML filter settings.